castle-engine/castle-engine/doc/pasdoc/README.txt

     to make sure that the link is correct (PasDoc will warn if @link contents are incorrect, e.g. you make a typo).

-- An exception to the rule "put comments in the unit interface" are the X3D fields in "src/x3d/auto_generated_node_helpers/xxx.inc".
+- An exception to the rule "put comments in the unit interface" are the X3D fields.
-  They should be documented inside the "src/x3d/x3dnodes_documentation.txt" file, not by editing the Pascal source code.
+  They should be documented using "doc:" tag in txt files in tools/internal/x3d-nodes-to-pascal/nodes-specification/Rendering.txt .
   This makes it possible to regenerate the include files in "auto_generated_node_helpers" when necessary.